Updated: Mar 21

 I grew up in the O.C. suburbs of Southern California where everybody was expected to be like everyone else.
 My parents were sweet and loving.
 My brother and I were adored.
 We had a beautiful home.
 Our family went to a mild Protestant church where there were no punishing rules or fear of God.
 It was a nice life.

-But the unspoken rules were clear: Be yourself BUT be normal.
+But the unspoken rules were clear: Be yourself to an extent BUT be normal.
 Do what everyone else does.

 Having psychic experiences would never have been "normal" in my childhood!
 Growing up, I had a few psychic experiences, but I knew I shouldn't talk to anybody about them, including my school friends.
 I knew nobody would understand.